THE STORY OF THE PRICE CENTER

 Two heritage pecan trees anchor the Center’s large front garden, which features a nearly ever-blooming display of native and hybrid specimens and draws thousands of visitors each year in the form of regular sightseers, passing and nesting birds, butterflies and bumblebees as well as the students of Texas State University’s horticulture class for one of their annual exams.

-In addition to its own programming and activities, each Price Center venue is available for rental by the hour, day, etc. From the historic 1893 and 1910 former sanctuaries to the Tea Room, Multi-Purpose Room, Small Parlor and Garden, the size, character and variety of the venues offer you endless ways to realize your vision for your event.
+In addition to its own programming and activities, each Price Center venue is available for rental by the hour, day, etc. From the historic 1910 former sanctuary to the Garden Room, Multi-Purpose Room, Small Parlor and Garden, the size, character and variety of the venues offer you endless ways to realize your vision for your event.

 Intergenerational theatre experiences open creative opportunities for elders, middlers and kids to work and create together, learning from each other — a mission of the Price Center.